sui-foundation/sips/sips/sip-45.md

 From the data above, we predict that consensus bandwidth will be increased by no more than 12% should the proposal get implemented.
 In return, non-deterministic factors will become minimum, which makes actors able to compete by trying to outbid each other, where the participants will have to pay a much higher gas fee than before, in exchange for the certainty of reliably winning, should one outbid everyone else.

 ## Backwards Compatibility

 The SIP introduces no incompatible changes.

 ## Security Considerations

-None
+None.